ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Language in Thought and Action*

 Such assertions, like “woman drivers are woman drivers”, although it looks like a “simple statement of fact” is not simple and is not a fact.
-The first “woman driver” denotes the case under discussion; the second one invokes the /connotations/ of the concept.
+The first “woman driver” denotes the case under discussion; the second one invokes the *connotations* of the concept.

 Many semantic problems are, ultimately, problems of classification and nomenclature.